 You may substitute iron for ash from your ceremonial fire pit if you desire.

 Once your batch is done, sprinkle it around your home’s perimeter for general protection.
 You may also cover a candle in your protective oil (see recipe above), dust it with black salt, and cast a banishing spell.

 The earth’s minerals yield many protective benefits.

-Hematite, amber, carnelian, , black tourmaline or onyx are excellent choices for protection charms and rituals.
-To cast a protection spell, you may focus your intention onto the stone as you recite your incantation.
+Hematite, amber, carnelian, black tourmaline, or onyx are excellent choices for protection charms and rituals.
+To cast a protection spell, you may focus your intention on the stone as you recite your incantation.

 Carry the stone with you as an amulet or give it to a loved one.

 These stones may also be placed strategically around your home to create a protective barrier.
-To enhance their power, use them in a protective ritual before you set them up.
+Use them in a protective ritual to enhance their power before you set them up.

 Crystals and stones are some of my personal favorite protective objects because you can easily imbue them with different spells and they can really contribute to not only the protection of a home, but it’s beauty, too.

 Ward off evil spirits and promote wellness with protective herbs and flowers.